Telephone 217500000 (ext.22516)

 Curriculum Vitae Download •

 I did my undergraduate degree in Biology at the Universities of Luanda and Lisbon, and an MSc and PhD in Ecology at the University of Kansas.
 As an associate professor in the Department of Animal Biology of the Faculty of Sciences of the University of Lisbon, I have been teaching courses focused on various areas of ecology and conservation and supervising graduate student training in the same areas.
-Currently, I coordinate the environment branch of the Degree in Biology and the Conservation Ecology research group of cE3c.
+Currently, I coordinate the environment branch of the Degree in Biology and the Tropical and Mediterranean Biodiversity research group of cE3c.